-mode Signalled Content Protection level incoming service, CA-system (1) STB's HDCP- user preference setting (optional) Description (STB actions) 1 CP Not needed ON HDCP active and service content is presented on the HDMI output 2 CP Required ON or 'AUTO' HDCP active and service content is presented on the HDMI output 3 CP Not needed HDCP is inactive/disabled and service content is presented in the clear on the HDMI ouput.
-4 CP Required HDCP is inactive and service content shall not be presented on the HDMI ouput, instead STB shall display a message that inform the end user that the HDCP user setting must be turned ON in order to view protected content.
-Note 1 The specified mode s may be omitted or redefined by the relevant network/CA-operator.
-Note 2 he HDCP user setting in networks where some programmes will ad to excessive zapping times.
+mode Signalled Content Protection level incoming service, CA-system (1) STB's HDCP- user preference setting (optional) Description (STB actions) 1 CP Not needed ON HDCP active and service content is presented on the HDMI output 2 CP Required ON or 'AUTO' HDCP active and service content is presented on the HDMI output 3 CP Not needed ' ' HDCP is inactive/disabled and service content is presented in the clear on the HDMI ouput.
+4 CP Required , , HDCP is inactive and service content shall not be presented on the HDMI ouput, instead STB shall display a message that inform the end user that the HDCP user setting must be turned ON in order to view protected content.

+Note 1: The specified modes may be omitted or redefined by the relevant network/CA-operator.